RaniyaM/Recipe-/README.md

 **Required Must-have Stories**

-[x] User logs in to access previous chats and preference settings [x] User picks what their favorite food of mexican, american or etc (Think pinteterst interface)
-* Matches have a chat window to get to know each other, with the ability to skip recipe if nasty (Tinder Style).
-* Profile pages for each user
+[x] User access home screen
+[x] User can search for specific recipes
+[x] User can choose a specific category
+[x] User can click on the category they liked to get a brief description
+* User can see related meals based off of ingrediants *User can save favorites by liking them
 * Settings (Accesibility, Notification, General, etc.)

 **Optional Nice-to-have Stories**

-* Log of past recipe/people with food covers
+* Specific ingrediants can be shown
 * Page of most cook recipe (i.e. recipes that most users are connecting through)
 * Profile Add-On: Top Recipe choices, etc.
-* Optional Shuffle Button (i.e. random encounter/random song)
-* Listening/Encounter Queue
+* The user can creat a profile
+* User can upload recipes from their profile

 ### 2. Screen Archetypes

-* Login
-* Register - User signs up or logs into their account
-   * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to be properly matched with another person.
-   * ...

-* Profile Screen
+* Recipe Screen
-   * Allows user to upload a photo and fill in information that is interesting to them and others
+   * Allows user to search and choose what recipe they are interested in
 * Recipe Selection Screen.
    * Allows user to be able to choose their desired recipe, artist, genre of preference and begin listening and interacting with others.
 * Settings Screen